rabbitmq/rabbitmq-website/tutorials/tutorial-two-python-stream.md

 The body value of the last message is set to `marker`; this is a marker for the consumer to stop consuming.

-The sending is managing messages confirmations so in case of the rstream client we need to define a callback `_on_publish_confirm_client` which is managing the confirmations.
+The program deals with message confirmations thanks to the `_on_publish_confirm_client` callback.

-Note the use of a `asyncio.Condition`: The main routine is waiting for it until all the messages get confirmed by the `_on_publish_confirm_client` callback which then notify the main routine.
+Note the use of a `asyncio.Condition`: The main routine is waiting on it until all the messages get confirmed in the `_on_publish_confirm_client` callback which then notifies the main routine.
 This ensures the broker received all the messages before closing the program.

 ```python